Madhubala (1950 film): Critical reception

 The film was derided by film critics for its direction.
 The Motion Picture Magazine reviewed, "Under Prahlad Dutt's slow stupid and inane direction, Madhubala loses all coherency and logic.
 It stumbles forward in a clumsy manner till you lose all patience with it and curse under your breath every minute of the two hours."
 Madhubala was unanimously praised for her work, but other stars including Dev Anand were ridiculed for their performances.

 Baburao Patel wrote in Filmindia's October 1950 issue, "This picture proves that even a popular and talented star like Madhubala rushes to work in any picture without worrying about art, quality or even her own reputation as an artist of talent."

+Film Age Annual, another Indian film periodical of the time, wrote: "In their efforts to find a sophisticated medium for Madhubala, after whom this picture is named, director Prahlad Dutt stumbled on a script by Ramashankar Chowdhury, the king-pin of hack writers.
+The yarn about a lonesome heiress falling for a village yokėl is as old as the Western Ghats.
+How Prahlad Dutt, who held out such promise in Nazaare, selected such a poor theme for an ambitious venture like this is beyond us."

+On the contrary, Indian Daily Mail reviewed the film favorably, particularly for the cinematography and the music.
+The lead actress was extensively praised: "Madhubala's beauty cannot be described on paper.
+She will very soon find her place amoung the hearts of film fans all over the country."

 Box office

 Due to the popularity surrounding Madhubala in those years, Madhubala was one of the most famous pictures in its initial week of release; The Motion Picture Magazine reported that the film was ruining to packed houses.
 However, the audience's interest in the film almost disappeared due to the negative reviews.
 According to Madhubala's biographer Khatijia Akbar, Madhubala was a "box office disaster".